4paradigm/OpenMLDB/docs/en/maintain/status.md

-# Operation and maintenance command status
+# Operation and Maintenance Command Status

 After executing various maintenance operations, you can monitor the outcomes of these operations, along with the current health status of the database, through a series of commonly used command combinations.
 By sequentially running the `showopstatus` and `showtablestatus` commands, you can ultimately verify the successful completion of the relevant maintenance tasks.